 The Company's core business is the provision of Protection & Indemnity ("P&I") insurance on a mutual and fixed premium basis for ship-owners, operators and charterers.
 It also provides Freight, Demurrage & Defence ("FD&D") insurance.
-It is an affiliate member of the 13 strong International Group of P&I Clubs ("IG") which between them provide P&I cover on a mutual basis for approximately 90% of the world's ocean-going tonnage.
+It is an affiliate member of the 12 (following the NorthStandard merger, previously 13) strong International Group of P&I Clubs ("IG") which between them provide P&I cover on a mutual basis for approximately 90% of the world's ocean-going tonnage.
 More information on the IG can be found at www.igpandi.org.